ian-shuman/gjamfinal/README.md

     * The out-of-sample data that fits the model run type.
 One of the following
       * GJAMDATA/Withheld for Validation/validation_processed_xydata_fixmarea_reduced.R ata: for All_taxa model runs
       * GJAMDATA/Withheld for Validation/validation_processed_xydata_fixmarea_reduced_ecosystem.Rdata for Reduced_taxa model runs
+  * Outputs:
-  * Outputs: the validation is computationally intensive, so the out-of-sample prediction for the All_taxa~all_cov_NOASPECT and Reduced_taxa~all_cov_NOASPECT model run type are saved as intermediate outputs as follows:
+    * The validation is computationally intensive, so the out-of-sample prediction for the All_taxa~all_cov_NOASPECT and Reduced_taxa~all_cov_NOASPECT model run type are saved as intermediate outputs as follows:
       * out/cond_pred_all_taxa.RData: conditional prediction with All_taxa model run type
       * out/cond_pred_reduced_taxa.RData: conditional prediction with Reduced_taxa model run type
+    * Objects are saved to be used when calculating the number of corners predicted correctly/incorrectly in 10.Visualize_OOS.R
+      * out/comp_MES_all.rds: conditional predictions at the taxon-level
+      * out/comp_MES_reduced.rds: conditional predictions at the ecosystem-level
+    * Objects are saved to create a multi-panel plot with the predicted prbability of presence for both the unconditional and conditional OOS experiments
+     * out/OOS_cond_all.RData: conditional probability of presence predictions at the taxon-level
+     * out/OOS_cond_reduced.RData conditional probability of presence predictions at the ecosystem-level

 * **10.Visualize_OOS.R**: This script produces statistics and figures reported in Shuman et al. (in prep) for assessing the prediction ability of the ecosystem-level and taxon-level out-of-sample (OOS) experiments, depending on the input called into the script and the designation of "all" (community-level) or "reduced" (ecosystem-level) at the beginning of the script.
 The script uses the outputs of 9.Predict_OOS.R and 9.Predict_OOS_conditional.R, but the specific input depends on the simulation of interest.
   * Inputs: File from the out/ folder.
 The exact files are specified by designating the "type" as "all" (community-level) or "reduced" (ecosystem-level):